Term 1 in the year before starting school

-Your family can get involved in the school community in lots of ways.
+Your family can get involved in the school community in many ways.

 Many schools have a social event at the start of the year to welcome new families.
 You might also want to get involved with reading groups in the classroom, canteen, working bees, the school council or the parents and citizens association.

 Sharing information about your child